ibm-cloud-docs/codeengine/build.md

 ```
 {: screen}

 The following table summarizes the options that are used with the `buildrun submit` command in this example.
-For the most up-to-date information about the command and its options, see the [`ibmcloud ce buildrun submit`](/docs/codeengine?topic=codeengine-cli#cli-buildrun-submit) command.
+For more information about the command and its options, see the [`ibmcloud ce buildrun submit`](/docs/codeengine?topic=codeengine-cli#cli-buildrun-submit) command.

 <table>
   <caption><code>buildrun submit</code> command components</caption>